johanseaxis/acap-native-sdk-examples/object-detection/README.md

 uint8_t* nv12Data = (uint8_t*) vdo_buffer_get_data(buf);
 ```

-Considering that CNN models usually handle with RGB images, while images from Axis cameras are in the form of NV12 YUV, the `convertCropScaleU8yuvToRGB` method from `imgconverter` is used to crop and scale the frames from Axis cameras into a 300x300 RGB image.
+Axis cameras output images on the NV12 YUV format.
+As this is not normally used as input format to deep learning models,
+conversion to e.g., RGB might be needed.
+This can be done using ```libyuv```.
+However, if performance is a primary objective, training the model to use the YUV format directly should be considered, as each frame conversion takes a few milliseconds.
+To convert the NV12 stream to RGB, the `convertCropScaleU8yuvToRGB` from `imgconverter` is used, which in turn uses the `libyuv` library.

 ```c
 convertCropScaleU8yuvToRGB(nv12Data, streamWidth, streamHeight, (uint8_t*) larodInputAddr, args.width, args.height);